Gomango999/iced-toasts/README.md

 ```

 ## Styling
-Toasts appear on the bottom right with rounded corners by default.
-We can
-change the alignment and size using builder methods when initialising
+Toasts appear on the bottom right with rounded corners by default, and will adjust the colours according to the current theme.
+We can change the alignment and size using builder methods when initialising `ToastContainer`.
-`ToastContainer`.

 ```rust
 use iced_toasts::{toast_container, alignment};